ActivitySim/activitysim/example/README.md

 * There were some hard coded limits in the original csv - (area_type < 4 and
 distance_to_work < 3) - these are now just left in the csv spec.
 Why would this be different than (income_in_thousands > 50)?
 I've made an effort to not have such "magic numbers" in Python code.
+EDIT: I've now added an `isurban` variable which reads the area_type from the settings.yaml.
+So my convention so far is to leave hard-coded numbers out of the Python, but putting them in the CSV is ok.
 (Elizabeth: MAX_NUM_AUTOS exists now)

 * Want to name or number the person types in the spec files?

+* We're verging on the need to use YAML to configure the model runs - give the non_mandatory_tour model as an example.
+Is this too much code for a modeler to manage or is this just right as it makes the model execution transparent to the modeler?

 * Big issue: testing for client-specific code?
 It's harder because outputs are "data dependent."
 It's easier to take a small dataset and make sure it always runs.